Two Towns-One Book: Clifton Park & Halfmoon Read

 - Sign up to receive e-mail updates about TTOB related programs and events.

-- Attend a Community Discussion at the Library or a local bookstore.
-A complete list of Community Discussion groups will be available on our web site.
-Official Discussion Questions for your own book group will also be available here.
+- Attend a Community Book Discussion.
+Official Discussion Questions for your own book group will also be available on the website.

 - Contact Us.
 Or contact Linda Conklin, Chairwoman of TTOB, at email@example.com.